huaminghuangtw/Evergreen-Notes/Permanent-Notes/comparison-is-the-thief-of-joy.md

 ---

-Don't follow the crowd.
+Don’t follow the crowd.
 Run your own race.
-Free yourself from society's advice, because most of them have no idea what they're doing.
+Free yourself from society’s advice, because most of them have no idea what they’re doing.

 ---

-The best way to diminish your achievement is to compare it to someone else's.
+The best way to diminish your achievement is to compare it to someone else’s.

 When you compare yourself with others, or have the desire to be like other people, you [start doing things that aren't aligned with your true self, abandoning your awesome uniqueness](escape-competition-through-authenticity.md), and [engaging in a competitive zero-sum game](The%20Game%20of%20Life.md).

 Every ounce of energy you spend comparing yourself to others is an ounce that could have been spent on developing yourself.

-The only time you should look in someone else's bowl is to see if they have enough.
+The only time you should look in someone else’s bowl is to see if they have enough.

 ---